LottiePrice/prompt_engineering/chatgpt_prompt_examples.md

 The API is better for batch-testing a prompt to make sure it's robust.
 (It may not be on its own.
 Multiple steps may be needed.)

+ChatGPT is also useful for answering coding questions, though it's worth checking.
+When I asked about markdown for github, it told me that I could initialize the file with ```markdown and that failed.

 ## Data Scientist job post that's friendly to people with imposter syndrome

 It really really struggled with this.
 The default data scientist ad must be very common.